Login

 Syme Ankle Disarticulation

-This modifies a Syme amputation for better prosthetic fitting and the cosmetic improvement of your ankle.
+This amputation modification improves prosthetic fitting and the ankle's cosmetic appearance.

 Below-Knee (Transtibial)